-Alesis Nitro brings you 40 drum kit presets in total.
+The Alesis Nitro brings you 40 drum kit presets in total.
 On top of that, you get 11 MIDI kits and 385 various instruments that include SFX and all kinds of percussion.
-The quality of the sounds is decent, about as good as you would hope for them to be in this price range.
+The quality of the sounds is decent and about as good as you would hope for them to be in this price range.

-The pads the Alesis folks ship with the Nitro can be described as basic but reliable.
-We are looking at a set of rubber heads which maybe aren’t all that sensitive, but their core performance is on point.
-The same can be said about the cymbals as well.
-This is the type of kit that you can learn how to play on, without having to worry about damaging the hardware.
+The pads that the Alesis folks ship with the Nitro can be described as basic but reliable.
+We are looking at a set of rubber heads which aren’t all that sensitive, but their core performance is on point.
+The same can be said about the cymbals.
+This is the type of kit that you can learn how to play on without having to worry about damaging the hardware.

-All things considered, Alesis Nitro isn’t a very portable kit.
+The Alesis Nitro isn’t a very portable kit.
 It features a full sized rack that takes some time to assemble and break down again.
-If you are looking for something to gig with on a tight budget, Nitro will work.
-The only thing to keep in mind is that moving it takes some time and effort.
+If you are looking for something to gig with on a tight budget, the Nitro will work.
+Just keep in mind that moving it takes some time and effort.

-Nitro module which this kit got its name from, is a basic but effective solution in the entry-level segment of the market.
+The Nitro module is a basic but effective solution in the entry-level segment of the market.
 Its core performance is rock solid, meaning that it will keep up with you no matter what.
-On top of that, it comes with a decent sequencer and a built-in metronome, which is great for those who want to learn the technique.
+On top of that, it comes with a decent sequencer and a built-in metronome, which is great for those who want to solidify their timing.

 THE KIT FEATURES:

 Pads that offer authentic feedback and playing sensation